postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/observing-an-api.md

 1. Finish entering the requested information.
 This information varies depending on the application you're integrating with, and typically includes an API key.
 For more help with a specific application, see [Integrating with Postman](/docs/integrations/intro-integrations/) and select [Available integrations](/docs/integrations/available-integrations/apimatic/) in the left navigation pane.
 1. Select **Add integration**.

-> You can configure multiple integrations for a collection-based monitor, or even have multiple instances of the same integration.
+> You can configure multiple integrations for a collection-based monitor, or even have more than one instance of the same integration.
 For example, you can configure two Slack integrations for a monitor that send the monitor's results to two different Slack channels.

 ### Working with monitor integrations

 Once you've added a monitor integration to an API version, you can take the following actions on the **Monitoring** tab:

 * Select a monitor's name to open its dashboard in a new tab.
-* Select **Validate** next to a monitor to validate it against the API schema (OpenAPI 3.0 schemas only).
+* Select **Validate** next to a monitor to validate it against the API schema (OpenAPI 3.0 schemas).
 If validation isn't successful, select **Issues found** and then select **Review issues**.
 Learn more about [validating APIs](/docs/designing-and-developing-your-api/validating-elements-against-schema/).
 * Hover over a bar in the graph to view metrics for a monitor run.

   <img alt="API monitor results" src="https://assets.postman.com/postman-docs/observe-api-integrations-results-v9-10.jpg" width="332px">